 - A functional format is obviously a pretty good option for the skills part of your resume.
 You can show a lot of good skills and experience, in some depth with this format.

-- A combination resume does all the above, and also allows you to showcase your extra skills.
+- A combination resume does all of the above, and also allows you to showcase your extra skills.

 Your best choice is the resume format which delivers the best range of information.
-Use information quality as your benchmark for creating a great resume format.
-It works.